Park Facilities

 Atoka Barbecue Festival - The Atoka BBQ Fest, an idea cooked up in 2012, was first held at NLP in 2013 with all the fanfare, great food, and mud you would expect from a springtime barbecue festival in the mid-South.
 Returning in 2014, the Atoka BBQ Fest has become the largest barbecue festival in Tipton County - attracting more than 60 teams in the Pro and Challenger Divisions.
 Photos from the Atoka BBQ Fest are available in the Atoka Event Photos section of this website.

 Safe Night Out - An Atoka tradition, Safe Night Out at Nancy Lane Park offers kids of all ages a fun and safe way to celebrate Halloween.
-Free candy, hot dogs, drinks and more are provided to hundreds of guests throughout the event and free hayrides provide a unique perspective on NLP after dark.
+Free candy & activities are provided.

 Park Name and Amenities